 When I graduated from massage therapy school in 2005 I had already completed my bachelor of science and felt very comfortable in my knowledge and abilities to become a great therapist.
 It became very evident to me over the ensuing years that there was a lot more I needed to know and understand in order to more effectively treat complex problems, particularly those who lived with persistent pain.

 It was through the experience of seeing my wife struggle with disabling pain and realizing the treatments she was receiving from medical doctors and allied health care providers were inadequate.

 Something was missing in how myself, and other health professionals were educated.

 The conceptual framework and understanding of the human pain experience and how we conduct our treatments appeared incomplete.

-This quest for answers led me on a fantastic journey that completely changed how I view the body, the brain, and how I treat my patients.
-Last February at the San Diego Pain Summit I was convinced that the path I was going on was the correct one.
+This quest for answers led me on a fantastic journey that completely changed how I view the human body, the brain, the neuroimmune system, how I communicate, clinically reason and treat my patients.
+When I attended the first San Diego Pain Summit (Feb 2015) I was convinced that the path I was pursuing was the least wrong one available.